skuid/sfdc-vcs-tutorial/README.md

 1 directory, 3 files
 ```

-Now, there is a folder in our `src` folder that is storing the representation of our `Case` and `Opportunity` objects.
-If you look at the `src/objects/Case.object` file, you'll see that it's just an XML file defining all of the properties of our `Case` object, including Standard and Custom Fields.
+Now, there is a folder in our `src` folder that is storing a representation of our `Case` and `Opportunity` objects.
+If you take a look at the `src/objects/Case.object` file, you'll see that it's just an XML file defining all of the properties of our `Case` object, including Standard and Custom Fields.
 Here are the first 10 lines.

 ```xml